-D&S fellow Karen Levy and affiliate Solon Barocas are investigating how low-SES populations understand and appeal to privacy in order to protect their economic interests in low-wage labor markets.
+Data & Society 2015-2016 Fellow Karen Levy and Affiliate Solon Barocas investigated how low-SES populations understand and appeal to privacy in order to protect their economic interests in low-wage labor markets.
 In the low-wage workplace, novel forms of data collection and analysis can operate to entrench inequality and limit workers’ economic power.
-How can and do the working poor mobilize privacy to shape information flows, in an effort to limit these negative redistributive effects?
+This project examined how the working poor mobilize privacy to shape information flows, in an effort to limit these negative redistributive effects.

-This project is supported by a grant from the Digital Trust Foundation.
+This project was supported by a grant from the Digital Trust Foundation.